muratk3n/thirdwave/en/README.md

 ---

+There needs to be accountability after covid.
+If the scenario I shared is correct, then, well..
+Ok one person involved already got punished, Trump lost his job.
+But Fauci is still there..
+The muckmuckers of CCP are still where they are..

+Over three million are dead.
+HEADS NEED TO ROLL

+---

 The kid at the end is wrong BTW.
 His great great great great grandfather was never in Palestine, so could [not](2020/06/10-myths-israel.md#madonna) have been kicked out by a